liber-dovat/wololobt/README.md

     pi@raspberrypi ~ $ sudo systemctl enable bluetooth.service
     pi@raspberrypi ~ $ sudo usermod -G bluetooth -a pi

-# Xbox series X|S controller:
+# Xbox Series X|S controller:
-  - Four blinking patterns found.
+  - Three blinking patterns found.
   - To Check: When power it on, does it connect to the last device used?

   1. Controller turns on with the Xbox button.
 It scans in dongle mode by default (?).
 Pattern: Blink wait blink wait...